 Though it has never been licensed or endorsed by DC Comics, this Midwest ode to the caped crusader has taken on a life of its own.
 Stroh’s Ice Cream was eventually sold off to Dean Foods, and the ice cream is now sold as Dean’s Country Fresh Super Rainbow across Michigan and Wisconsin with Vanilla, Red Pop and Blue Moon flavored ice cream.

-There isn’t only one famous rainbow colored ice cream brand, though.
+There isn’t only one famous rainbow-colored ice cream brand, though.
 Michigan favorite Hudsonville Ice Cream makes Super Scoop and Meijer brand Purple Cow offers Scooperman Ice Cream.
 Both products include the standard Vanilla and Blue Moon for the yellow and blue swirls, but they choose a different Michigan export, cherries, and favor Black Cherry ice cream for the red swirl.

 Armed with this knowledge, some Michigan pride and a sweet tooth, I went in search of a few local spots to get my rainbow fix.
 As a native Jacksonian, my first stop was The Parlour.
 This 1950s-style diner is a Jackson institution that boasts some of the biggest portions of ice cream, sundaes and shakes in all of Michigan.

 My next stop was Cascades Ice Cream Co., which features both hard and soft serve ice cream in the shadow of the world famous Cascade Falls.
-The final stop in my search was the Minnow Bucket.
+The final stop in my search was the Minnow Bucket (closed in 2020).
 This stop was a new discovery for me.
 After a swim at a nearby lake, ice cream was in order.
 Luckily this nearby ice cream shop, which also included a bait and tackle shop, did not disappoint.
 When the question is to cone or not to cone, I go with both!

 Where do you go to get your Superman Ice Cream fix?
 Tell us in the comments!